openedx/edx-platform/CONTRIBUTING.rst

 top of the page.
 Choose the project "Open Source Pull Requests" and the issue type "Feature Proposal".
 In the description give us as much detail as you can for the feature or functionality you are thinking about implementing.
-Include a link to any relevant edx-code mailing list discussions about your idea.
+Include a link to any relevant forum discussions about your idea.
 We encourage you to do this before you begin implementing your feature, in order to get valuable feedback from the edX product team early on in your journey and increase the likelihood of a successful pull request.

 .. _start a discussion on JIRA: https://openedx.atlassian.net/secure/Dashboard.jspa
 .. _create a free JIRA account: https://openedx.atlassian.net/admin/users/sign-up